To get the index we compare the characteristics of video cards and their relative prices.

 Technical specs

-Radeon R9 Nano's general performance parameters such as number of shaders, GPU base clock, manufacturing process, texturing and calculation speed.
+Radeon R9 Nano's specs such as number of shaders, GPU base clock, manufacturing process, texturing and calculation speed.
 These parameters indirectly speak of Radeon R9 Nano's performance, but for precise assessment you have to consider its benchmark and gaming test results.

-Information on Radeon R9 Nano's compatibility with other computer components.
-Useful when choosing a future computer configuration or upgrading an existing one.
-For desktop video cards it's interface and bus (motherboard compatibility), additional power connectors (power supply compatibility).
+This section provides details about the physical dimensions of Radeon R9 Nano and its compatibility with other computer components.
+This information is useful when selecting a computer configuration or upgrading an existing one.
+For desktop graphics cards, it includes details about the interface and bus (for motherboard compatibility) and additional power connectors (for power supply compatibility).

 Memory

 Parameters of memory installed on Radeon R9 Nano: its type, size, bus, clock and resulting bandwidth.
-Note that GPUs integrated into processors don't have dedicated memory and use a shared part of system RAM.
+Note that GPUs integrated into processors have no dedicated memory and use a shared part of system RAM instead.

 Video outputs and ports

 Types and number of video connectors present on Radeon R9 Nano.
-As a rule, this section is relevant only for desktop reference video cards, since for notebook ones the availability of certain video outputs depends on the laptop model.
+As a rule, this section is relevant only for desktop reference graphics cards, since for notebook ones the availability of certain video outputs depends on the laptop model, while non-reference desktop models can (though not necessarily will) bear a different set of video ports.

 Technologies